eparadis/qtpy_epaper_io_expander/README.md

 This implementation makes use of that physical interface abstraction to use IO pins on the IO expander.
 Unfortunately SPI is bit-banged over the expander, making for some pretty slow updates.
 The trade-off is that only two pins for standard I2C are required, allowing very pin-restricted devices like the [ESP8211 ESP01 modules](https://www.sparkfun.com/products/17146) to use the ePaper display.

+A rough measurement shows it takes about 70 seconds to transfer a full image to the display.
+Sending a static value (as when you clear the display) is faster.
+Only updating specific regions of the SRAM is obviously the fastest.